Wild Horse Wind and Solar Facility and Renewable Energy Center

 The Wild Horse Wind and Solar Facility and Renewable Energy Center is located 16 miles east of Ellensburg in central Washington.

 The wind turbines at Wild Horse can generate up to 273 megawatts (MW) of electricity.
-The solar array, one of the Northwest's largest, can generate up to 502 kilowatts of electricity.
-Puget Sound Energy’s Renewable Energy Center offers a first-hand look at how these elements are turned into electricity.
+The solar array can generate up to 502 kilowatts of electricity.
+Puget Sound Energy’s Renewable Energy Center offers a first-hand look at how nature's wind and sun are turned into electricity.

 DIRECTIONS TO SITE (PDF VERSION)